yip/concept/content/01_Imagine.md

 ## News

 > Now imagine a platform that revolutionises online news media.
 Imagine tracking a news story, seeing information flowing in live from around the globe, media from people on the ground, facts and statistics as they emerge from history being made.
+Imagine reporters, fact-checkers and laymen alike collaborating side-by-side on the topics that are important to them.

 ### Example of *Air* (a public yip instance):

+> Imagine getting a snapshot of what's happening in your city, right now:

 <a href="/img/y/MockMap.png"><img src="/img/y/MockMap.png" width=600 /></a>